Navcoin (NAV) Hits Market Cap of $4.17 Million

 Navcoin Coin Profile

-Navcoin (NAV) is a PoW/PoS coin that uses the X13 hashing algorithm.
+Navcoin (CRYPTO:NAV) is a PoW/PoS coin that uses the X13 hashing algorithm.
 Its launch date was June 2nd, 2014.
 Navcoin’s total supply is 76,601,686 coins and its circulating supply is 76,598,110 coins.
 Navcoin’s official website is www.navcoin.org.
+Navcoin’s official Twitter account is @navcoin and its Facebook page is accessible here.
+Navcoin’s official message board is medium.com/nav-coin.
 The Reddit community for Navcoin is https://reddit.com/r/navcoin and the currency’s Github account can be viewed here.
-The official message board for Navcoin is medium.com/nav-coin.
-Navcoin’s official Twitter account is @navcoin and its Facebook page is accessible here.

 Navcoin Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Navcoin directly using U.S. dollars.
-Investors seeking to acquire Navcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Navcoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Navcoin directly using US dollars.
+Investors seeking to trade Navcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Navcoin using one of the aforementioned exchanges.

 Receive News & Updates for Navcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Navcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.